-The School District's informal complaint procedure is designed to provide the Complainant students who believe they are being unlawfully discriminated/retaliated against with a range of options aimed at bringing about a prompt resolution of their concerns.
-Depending upon the nature of the complaint and the Complainant's wishes, wishes of the student claiming unlawful discrimination/retaliation, informal resolution may involve, but not be limited to, one or more of the following:
+The School District's informal complaint procedure is designed to provide the Complainant employees who believe they are being unlawfully discriminated/retaliated against with a range of options aimed at bringing about a prompt resolution of their concerns.
+Depending upon the nature of the complaint and the wishes of the Complainant, individual claiming unlawful discrimination/retaliation, informal resolution may involve, but not be limited to, one or more of the following:

-- A. Advising the Complainantstudent about how to communicate his/her-concerns to the Respondentperson who allegedly engaged in the discriminatory/retaliatory behavior. - B. Distributing a copy of Policy 2260 Non-Discrimination and Access to Equal Educational Opportunity-as a reminder to the individuals in the school building or office where the Respondentindividual whose behavior is being questioned works or attends. - C. If both parties agree, the CO may arrange and facilitate a meeting or mediation between the Complainant and the Respondent to work out a mutual resolution. between the student claiming discrimination/retaliation and the individual accused of engaging in the misconduct to work out a mutual resolution.
+- A. Advising the Complainantindividual about how to communicate his/her-concerns to the Respondent.person who allegedly engaged in the discriminatory/retaliatory behavior. - B. Distributing a copy of Policy 1422 Non-Discrimination and Equal Employment Opportunity-a reminder to the individuals in the school building or office where the Respondentindividual whose behavior is being questioned works. - C. If both parties agree, the CO may arrange and facilitate a meeting or mediation between the Complainant and the Respondent to work out a mutual resolution. between the individual claiming discrimination/retaliation and the individual accused of engaging in the misconduct to work out a mutual resolution.

 While there are no set time limits within which an informal complaint must be resolved, the CO or designee is directed will exercise his/her authority to attempt to resolve all informal complaints within fifteen (15) business days of receiving the informal complaint.
-If the Complainant is Parties who are dissatisfied with the results of the informal complaint process, the Complainant may proceed to file a formal complaint and, as stated above, either partyparties may request that the informal process be terminated at any time to move to the formal complaint process.
+If the Complainant is Parties who are dissatisfied with the results of the informal complaint process, the Complainant may proceed to file a formal complaint and, as stated above, either party parties may request that the informal process be terminated at any time to move to the formal complaint process.